Where you have difficulty in filling posts through standard recruitment activity, international recruitment is an option to consider.

 Trusted Partner initiative

 Trusted partner status is linked to the Employer Number.
-HSE employers should register as a Trusted Partner.
+The HSE is registered as a Trusted Partner.

 The Trusted Partner Initiative streamlines the application process.
 It is for high volume users of the employment permits regime.